• Skip to primary navigation

 No Sugar Grain Free Granola

-This no sugar grain free granola is the best gluten free granola made with no added sugar and safe for the paleo diet.
-It has the perfect crunchy texture that makes a great snack or breakfast.
+This no sugar grain free granola is the best gluten free granola!
+It has the best crunchy texture and is so easy to make.

 Print Pin Rate